 The study of English also promotes the appreciation and lifelong enjoyment of literature.
 Creativity, innovation and analysis are fostered within the studies of English and lessons are differentiated to meet the needs of all students.

-English is compulsory for all four years at Melrose High School.
-We strive to ensure all students become confident communicators and critical thinkers.
-The English courses at Melrose High School are fully aligned with the new Australian Curriculum which identifies three stands of English: Language, Literature and Literacy.
+The English courses at Melrose High School are fully aligned with the Australian Curriculum which identifies three strands of English: Language, Literature and Literacy.

-Students will learn the processes of reading, writing, listening and speaking to enable them to write and speak with purpose and effect.
+Students will learn the processes of reading, writing, listening and speaking to enable them to communicate with purpose and effect.
 Grammar, punctuation and spelling are explicitly taught in context with the literature and literacy strands.